wintercounter/ccss/README.md

     -   Faster development
     -   Less coding
     -   Detailed TypeScript types and TSDoc to help your work.
-    -   Benefits of similar utility first approaches.
+    -   Benefits of similar utility first approach.
     -   Easy setup and usage.
     -   Support development time validators to help your team use your system properly.
-    -   Deep and pseudo selector support.
+    -   Deep and pseudo-selector support.

 ### Cons

--   Looks and feels weird on first sight.
+-   Looks and feels weird at first sight.
 -   The learning curve isn't so small (I wouldn't say it's big either).
 -   Extra processing compared to static CSS files / non-dynamic `styled-components`.
 -   Size saving makes more sense on bigger projects.

 ### Some story

-We are completely aware that it's not easy to justify the existance of this solution.
+We are completely aware that it's not easy to justify the existence of this solution.
 It is something that is hard to accept as a professional developer because it feels it's against the principals you've learned so far.

-On a project we started to heavily use a `Grommet` and `styled-system` inspired UI System.
+On a project, we started to heavily use a `Grommet` and `styled-system` inspired UI System.
 We ended up relying on fully dynamic `styled-components`, almost completely stopped writing CSS and custom `styled-components`.